MudabbirulSaad/srt-translator/README.md

 The modular architecture makes it easy to add new features:

+1. **AI-Powered Translation Enhancement**: ✅ Implemented!
+The SRT Translator now supports AI-powered enhancement of translations using Ollama models.
+This feature improves translation quality by refining subtitles with context-aware AI, ensuring better context, natural language flow, and cultural appropriateness.

-1. **Audio/Video Transcription**: The groundwork is already laid for integration with Whisper or similar APIs to transcribe audio/video files directly into SRT format.
+2. **Audio/Video Transcription**: The groundwork is already laid for integration with Whisper or similar APIs to transcribe audio/video files directly into SRT format.
 The `transcribe` module contains placeholder code that can be completed with a full implementation.

-2. **New Translation Providers**: Add new provider classes in the `translators` directory by implementing the base `TranslationProvider` class.
+3. **New Translation Providers**: Add new provider classes in the `translators` directory by implementing the base `TranslationProvider` class.
 The system is designed to make it easy to add new translation services.

-3. **GUI Interface**: The Rich UI components can be adapted to create a full graphical interface using frameworks like PyQt, Tkinter, or a web interface with Flask/FastAPI.
+4. **GUI Interface**: ✅ Implemented!
+A modern web interface is now available, making the tool accessible to non-technical users.

-4. **Batch Processing**: Add support for translating multiple SRT files in batch with parallel processing for maximum efficiency.
+5. **Batch Processing**: Add support for translating multiple SRT files in batch with parallel processing for maximum efficiency.

-5. **Translation Memory**: Implement a persistent translation memory database for improved reuse across translation jobs.
+6. **Translation Memory**: Implement a persistent translation memory database for improved reuse across translation jobs.

-6. **Custom Fine-tuned Models**: Add support for using custom fine-tuned translation models for specific domains or language pairs.
+7. **Custom Fine-tuned Models**: The AI enhancement feature already supports using different Ollama models.
+This can be extended to support more specialized models for specific domains or language pairs.

-7. **Cloud Integration**: Add support for cloud storage services like Google Drive, Dropbox, or S3 for input/output files.
+8. **Cloud Integration**: Add support for cloud storage services like Google Drive, Dropbox, or S3 for input/output files.

 ## Dependencies